Serious Crime Act 2015: Part 5: Protection of Children, etc.

-This part extends the definition of child cruelty to incorporate abuse, neglect or psychological damage, and amends existing legislation relating to paedophile material to include publications that advise on how to commit or facilitate sexual offences against children.
+This part extends the definition of child cruelty to incorporate abuse, neglect or psychological damage, and amends existing legislation relating to pedophile material to include publications that advise on how to commit or facilitate sexual offences against children.
 It also prohibits intentional communication of a sexual nature with a minor (including encouraging the minor to communicate anything of a sexual nature) for the purpose of obtaining sexual gratification.
 Existing legislation on female genital mutilation is also amended by this part.
 This Part amends the Children and Young Persons Act 1933, making it explicit that suffering of a child can be physical or psychological, and amends the offence of suffocating a child under three.
-Finally, this part creates the offence of "controlling or coercive behaviour in an intimate or family relationship".
+Finally, this part creates the offence of "controlling or coercive behavior in an intimate or family relationship".

 Part 6: Miscellaneous and General

 This part deals with the preparation or training abroad for terrorist related activities, amendments related to the Treaty on the Functioning of the European Union in relation to serious crime, and consequential amendments.
-The unauthorised possession of a bladed instrument within a prison is made an explicit offence by this Part, amending the Prison Act 1952 to include prisons, secure training centres and young offender institutions.
+The unauthorized possession of a bladed instrument within a prison is made an explicit offence by this Part, amending the Prison Act 1952 to include prisons, secure training centres and young offender institutions.